alibertay/SocialSBT/README.md

 Non-Transferability: Once minted, tokens are bound to the owner's wallet and cannot be transferred, emphasizing the personal value and commitment to the community.

 Deletion Option: Owners have the right to delete their token, allowing for a form of opt-out from the community if desired.
+If the user does this, they get back the fee they paid to mint the token.

 Point System: Each token starts with zero points.
 Token holders can initiate proposals to increase their token's points, which are then voted on by the community.